karagenit/latin-bootstrap/README.md

 > **Protip:** don't hard code your database passwords

 So, yeah, that's a thing I did.
 And then I pushed the file to github.
+With the password in it.
+In plaintext.

 *No, you can't find it now, not even if you look through each and every one of my previous commits*.
 I used `git filter-branch --tree-filter 'rm -f latin.php' HEAD` to recurse through each previous commit and remove the file.
 That's why you'll see a few commits that are totally empty - the file that was originally changed by that commit was removed.